aroques/proc-fans/readme.txt

 Exercise 3.9: Process Fans (p.
 88) in Robbins/Robbins text

+Run this program with the following commands:

+    make

+    ./runsim [n] < testing.data

+Run make clean to clean up

 Description of problems encountered:

 - Had trouble with gargled print output and with extra lines being read from stdin.